 Trading Forex Brokers Glossary

-- Base Currency = When viewing a currency pairing such as AUD/EUR the first currency (in this case AUD) is the base currency.
+Base Currency = When viewing currency pairs such as AUD/EUR the first currency (in this case AUD) is the base currency.

 Leverage = The ability a forex broker provides to amplify a trader’s base amount to increase the exposure to the market.